 The simplest definition of a high net worth divorce is a divorce involving a client who has a considerable amount of wealth amassed – generally speaking, this would be someone with at least $5 million in liquid assets.
 But that’s not anywhere close to being a complete definition, for high net worth divorces typically involve a broader range of financial and legal considerations.

-Being the owner of property (or other assets) prior to marriage (called Separate Property in Texas)
+- Being the owner of the property (or other assets) prior to marriage (called Separate Property in Texas)

 When working with a high net worth client, one of the first things I do is sit down with him or her, and with a financial professional, to go over that client’s complete financial picture.
 We begin to determine what is community property and what is separate property, and we decide which illiquid assets the client wants to protect most.
 This is best done before the client initiates a divorce – that way, we can establish the best strategy possible to move forward and give the client’s assets maximum protection.